Disorder Characterized By Social Communication Difficulty

 Many times, parents notice their child has ASD symptoms before the child is 18 months old.
 Children with ASD often have problems with pretend play and social interactions, as well as verbal and nonverbal communication.
 Symptoms can range from mild to very severe.
 Sometimes children seem normal until after their first birthday when they begin to lose language and social skills that they already mastered.

-If you suspect your child is displaying ASD symptoms, call the experts at Penn State Children’s Hospital Pediatric Behavior and Development.
+If you suspect your child is displaying ASD symptoms, call the experts at Penn State Health Children’s Hospital Pediatric Behavior and Development.
 Our team includes:

 - Nurse practitioners